grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

    }
    ```

 1. The above flag will make Grafana Agent detect and scrape native histograms, but ignores classic histogram version of metrics.
-In case of a migration when a metric is both a classic and native histogram at the same time you need to set `scrape_classic_histogram` to `true` in your scrape jobs, for example:
+In case of a migration when a metric is both a classic and native histogram at the same time you need to set `scrape_classic_histograms` to `true` in your scrape jobs, for example:

    ```
    prometheus.scrape "myapp" {
      enable_protobuf_negotiation = true
-     scrape_classic_histogram = true
+     scrape_classic_histograms = true
    }
    ```